Today, we discuss dealing with emotional, physical, and mental pain by reflecting on and practicing four essential virtues.

 How Does Courage Help Your Overcome Pain?

-For example, emotional courage is about pursuing better relationships or standing up for oneself against manipulators.
+Pain is terrifying.
+Thus, you must have courage to encounter pain.
+For example, physical and mental courage requires pushing through our limitations and earning a fitter body or a sounder mind.
+And, emotional courage is about pursuing better relationships or standing up for oneself against manipulators.
 Being rejected by the tribe is painful, but one must dare to face this pain head-on to live a better life surrounded by honest, supportive people.

 The by-product of character growth is discomfort as we overcome our previous limitations.
 Pain is a scary thing, but the benefits gained on the other side are worth having the courage to keep going even when everything seems unbearable.